nicolodiamante/dispatch/README.md

 ## Setting Up

-Once you have downloaded the shortcut and copied the API key, it’s time to make it work and see it in action:
+After you've successfully downloaded the shortcut and copied the API key, it's time to engage its functionality and see it in action:

 <br><br>